Fanjie-Li/Curriculum-Vitae/content/project/deep-reading/index.md

 ---

 {{% callout note %}}
-Principle Investigator: Prof. Guihua Li
+Principal Investigator: Prof. Guihua Li
 {{% /callout %}}

 This is a subproject of a NSSFC-funded study (No. 16ATQ005) which focuses on youth reading behaviour in the Omni-media Era and strategies for reading promotion.